grmillsy1/CV/README.md

 [Flare](https://github.com/appflare/flare) | Flare, the love child of Pokemon go and Snapchat was born from a hate of the social seclusion around today, and aims to bring users back together again.
 Our small team of junior developers learnt swift from scratch, implemented agile development and test driven development to complete our working MVP in just 8 days.
 [Check it out on the app store here!](https://itunes.apple.com/us/app/flare-share-discover-spontaneous/id1166173727?mt=8) | Swift, Xcode, Firebase | Swift, Xcode | 8 Days

 ## EXPERIENCE

+**Consultant Developer, Deloitte Digital**, 2018

+- Key skills: Front-end, Javascript/React/Mobx.
+- Working with a large and established code base to build new features and fix existing problems for the client.
+- Involved in re-inventing onboarding process and represented the team at graduate hire days and women in tech events.
+- Involved in developing an exciting innovation platform for fellow colleague to gather and implement creative ideas.

 **Associate Developer, AND Digital**, 2017